theyoostink/skeb-dark-mode/README.md

 ## About the Extension

 This extension only adds a Cascading Style Sheet (CSS) to Skeb pages.
 The CSS file only recolors elements on the page to create the dark mode theme.
+It does not scrape data from the Skeb page and only makes cosmetic changes.

 If you encounter a bug or would like to request changes, please contact Yoostink.